devcontainers/ci/docs/github-action.md

 2. Run the dev container with the `make ci-build` command specified in the `runCmd` input
 3. If the run succeeds (and we're not building from a PR branch) then push the image to the container registry.
 This enables future image builds in step 1 to use the image layers as a cache to improve performance

 The [`devcontainers/ci` action](https://github.com/marketplace/actions/devcontainers-ci) uses Docker BuildKit to perform the Docker builds as this has support for storing layer cache metadata with the image.
-This is installed by default on hosted runners but you can use the [docker/setup-buildx-action](https://github.com/docker/setup-buildx-action) to install this on your own runners.
+This is installed by default on hosted runners, but you can use the [docker/setup-buildx-action](https://github.com/docker/setup-buildx-action) to install this on your own runners.

 ### Other examples